apache/fury-site/docs/guide/rust/external-types.md

 through a composite.

-A node-local `#[fory(with = PackedUsersSerializer)]` may instead select one manual serializer whose exact target is the whole `Vec`, map, set, array, or tuple.
+A node-local `#[fory(with = PackedUsersSerializer)]` may instead select one custom serializer whose exact target is the whole `Vec`, map, set, array, or tuple.
 That field uses opaque EXT/NAMED_EXT encoding and has no child schema.
 It cannot also use `list`, `map`, `tuple`, `array`, `bytes`, or `encoding`.
 Recursive list/map/tuple annotations are the distinct choice when the composite